requests-cache/requests-cache/docs/user_guide/headers.md

 - `If-Modified-Since`: Automatically added for revalidation, if `Last-Modified` is available

 **Response headers:**
+- `Cache-Control: immutable`: Cache the response with no expiration
 - `Cache-Control: max-age`: Used as the expiration time in seconds
 - `Cache-Control: must-revalidate`: When used in combination with `max-age=0`, revalidate immediately.
 - `Cache-Control: no-cache`: Revalidate with the server before using a cached response
 - `Cache-Control: no-store` Skip writing to the cache
-- `Cache-Control: immutable`: Cache the response with no expiration
+- `Cache-Control: stale-if-error`: Same behavior as request header
+- `Cache-Control: stale-while-revalidate`: If expired by less than this many seconds, return the stale response immediately and send an asynchronous revalidation request
 - `Expires`: Used as an absolute expiration datetime
 - `ETag`: Validator used for conditional requests
 - `Last-Modified`: Validator used for conditional requests